NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/AutoInSpec, using missing test coverage to improve specifications in GUIs.md

 Classification of [[ESG (event sequence graph)]] infeasible events: see link.

-The [[prolog (programming language)]] is used to implement the invariant detector as it is suitable for logical inferences, allowing the developers to focus on "what" instead of "how".
+The [[Prolog (programming language)]] is used to implement the invariant detector as it is suitable for logical inferences, allowing the developers to focus on "what" instead of "how".
 An output of the program could be, for example:
 - “Select All" cannot precede "Copy To” because the following t-sets were missed: {(Select All, 0), (Copy To, 1)}  ... }.

 ## References